-Since 2004 Catalytic Communities has worked with visiting university departments, graduate researchers, journalists, conference goers, and volunteer groups to provide tailored educational visits to favelas across Rio de Janeiro.
-[If you are interested in more of a tourism experience, click here.]
+Since 2004 Catalytic Communities has worked with groups from visiting universities, graduate researchers, journalists, conference goers, and volunteer groups to provide tailored educational visits to favelas across Rio de Janeiro that support their specific research, service and educational needs.

 Together with local community partners, we’ve led over 1,500 visitors from 20 countries through a wide range of favelas: ‘pacified’ and non-pacified, economically vibrant and residential, large and small, old and new, steep and low-lying.
 We look to engage visitors with the favelas they visit, either through direct volunteer service, the publication of articles voicing community concerns, supporting relevant research, or ongoing awareness-raising around the issues faced by residents beyond their departure.

-Guided by local leaders, rather than large NGOs, government officials or tourism companies, one gains a deep and more complete understanding of the unique character, achievements and challenges of that favela, while also benefitting the local community.
+Guided by local leaders, rather than large NGOs, government officials or tourism companies, one gains a deeper and more complete understanding of the unique character, achievements and challenges of that favela, while also benefitting the local community.
 Local leaders know everything about a community, from its geography and demography, to how infrastructure and politics work, to the local hotspots and cultural engines that drive the neighborhood.
-Most importantly, they provide insights that others may gloss over or simply do not have, allowing visitors to gain a truer picture of local dynamics.
-They, in short, are the most appropriate guides to Rio’s favelas.
+Most importantly, they provide insights that others may gloss over or simply do not have, allowing visitors to gain a truer picture of local dynamics and have their questions answered.
+They, in short, are the most knowledgeable guides to Rio’s favelas.

 If you are interested in learning more or scheduling a community visit, please contact us at firstname.lastname@example.org, providing the following information: